Ridireacht/URL-Shortener/README.md

 ## General Info

 A small project with simple functions.
-URLs are turned to short hashes with Base62 encoding (original URL --> SHA256 --> Base62).
-These hashes then form short URLs this app can handle to redirect from.
+URLs get turned into short hashes with Base62 encoding (original URL --> SHA256 --> Base62).
+These hashes then form short URLs this app can handle to redirect.

 ## Installation & usage